IrenaVent/pyCrypto/README.md

 sqlite3 investments.db
 ```

-After that copy the code into migration folder and paste in your terminal
+After that copy the code into migration folder and paste in your terminal, press enter

-Close DB
+Close database

 ```
 .q